globalizejs/globalize/README.md

 </table>
 </p>
 <p>
-In addition to these standard formats, there is the 'S' format.
+In addition to these standard formats, there is the "S" format.
 This is a sortable format that is identical in every culture:
 "<strong>yyyy'-'MM'-'dd'T'HH':'mm':'ss</strong>".
 </p>